 Well, yes and no. Brooklyn is geographically on Long Island's western flank.
 But are Brooklynites Long Islanders?
 No, because politically, Brooklyn is part of New York City.
 So geographically, Brooklyn is part of Long Island, but people from Brooklyn are not Long Islanders.
 That name relates only to people from Nassau and Suffolk Counties.

-7. Where is the Border between Queens and Long Island?
+Where Is the Border Between Queens and Long Island?

 The border between Queens and Nassau can be a bit convoluted, as you can find some streets where one house is considered part of Queens, New York City, but the house next to it might be considered part of Nassau County, Long Island.

 Some parts of Eastern Queens have a decidedly Long Island ambiance, and they're not so far from the lovely Long Island beaches on the South Shore.
 But residents of Queens --no matter how far east-- are residents of NYC.
-They vote for NYC officials like the mayor and they pay NYC taxes.
-Queens residents, no matter how close to Nassau, have to pay non-resident fees on many Long Island beaches --even if their next door neighbor officially resides in Nassau County.
+Queens residents, no matter how close to Nassau, have to pay non-resident fees on many Long Island beaches -- even if their next door neighbor officially resides in Nassau County.

-8. Is it Better to Live in Queens or Long Island?
+Is It Better to Live in Queens or Long Island?

 It all depends on what you're looking for.
 Queens residents might point out that their property taxes are not as high as those for homeowners in Long Island's Nassau and Suffolk Counties and that their commute into Manhattan is shorter.